quixio/quix-streams/docs/using.md

     topic_producer.get_or_create_stream(stream_consumer.stream_id).timeseries.publish(df)
 ...
 ```

+!!! warning
+    With the previous example code, all streams modify the global variable.

 You might think this would give you the running total for a stream, but because the callback is registered for each stream, you'd actually get all streams modifying the global.